cdown/sshrc/README.md

     $ tmuxrussell
     $ foo
     I work with tmux, too

-Note the need for -S in the tmux alias.
-Tmux inherits its environment from the shell that starts tmux.
-You'll need to run your own server, which will load off the SHELL=bashsshrc executable.
-Be careful not to start the first shell on a regular tmux server (as long as `tmux ls` is nonempty you're okay) without running `unset SHELL`.
-Otherwise your server's coinhabitants will get your configurations in their own tmux shells.
+After the SHELL variable is set, any new tmux server will load your configurations.
+The -S option will start a separate tmux server at /tmp/russelltmuxserver.
+You can still use vanilla tmux, but don't start the first shell on the standard tmux server (as long as `tmux ls` is nonempty you're okay) without running `unset SHELL`.
+Otherwise your server's coinhabitants will get your configurations when they log into the tmux server you created.